128technology/docs/docs/intro_system_reqs.md

 When configuring two software _nodes_ in a highly available router, each node requires a dedicated physical interface for synchronizing session data to its redundant peer.
 Each also generally have another, separate physical interface (referred to as a "fabric" interface) that is used to forward traffic between the nodes across a logical backplane between them.
 The fabric interface is not mandatory; refer to the [High Availability](config_ha.md) documentation for more information on configuration design for high availability deployments.

 ### Assigning the System Interfaces
-Interfaces on host systems running as a 128T router, either baremetal or virtual deployment environments, are assigned for packet forwarding.
+Interfaces on host systems running as a 128T router, either bare metal or virtual deployment environments, are assigned for packet forwarding.
 At least one dedicated interface is required for packet forwarding.

 :::note
 Interface assignments are required only on software instances that are running as routers.
 Conductor nodes do not require interface assignments.